Sept 11 - 16 Tour -- SOLD OUT

 Note: Some riders have parked their car in Cumberland, then traveled to Pittsburgh for our tour.
 At the end of the tour their car is waiting for them.
 A large public parking lot sits at the end point of our tour (Visitors Center for the C&O Canal).
 Other riders have said goodbye to us in Cumberland and continued on their own, riding on the C&O Canal to Washington DC, about 185 miles away.
 We will do our best to accommodate your specific needs.

 Your Lodging Plans

-Your 5 nights of lodging during the tour is included.
+Your 5 nights of lodging during the tour are ncluded.
+We bike to our lodging each day.
 The day we return to Pittsburgh does not include an overnight hotel stay.
 That night is at your expense and reservations for that night are your responsibility.